hazae41/immutable/README.md

 Thus the developer or user is in control of when to update the webapp (e.g. a yes/no/always button).

-If the service-worker is updated anyway by the browser (e.g. cache failure), the webapp errors.

 -

 The other great thing is that all other files are also immutably cached by the service-worker.